Health Benefits of Tomatoes

-Tomatoes contain wast number of beneficial micronutrients, antioxidants and other compounds which improve health and well-being.
-They are low calorie food with low glycemic index and hence low glycemic load and can be consumed fresh or processed.
+Tomatoes contain a wast number of beneficial micronutrients, antioxidants, and other compounds that improve health and well-being.
+They are low-calorie food with low glycemic index and hence low glycemic load and can be consumed fresh or processed.

 Nutritional Values of Tomatoes